hareesh9999/user_management/README.md

 We have also created test cases for all functionalities.
 - Showing main screen where the course has been listed out and user can subscribe to new course.
 - User can subscribe a course.
-- If user already subscribed then can'nt further subscribe.
+- If user already subscribed then can't further subscribe.

 ## Technologies